MA English and Scottish Literature

 Option courses

-You can, for example, opt to study a language in its cultural context.
-We offer one of the widest range of languages of any UK university - the majority are suitable for complete beginners.
+You can, for example, opt to learn a language that will allow you to access primary texts from around the world, including Gaelic-speaking Scotland.
+We offer one of the widest range of languages of any UK university - the majority are suitable for complete beginners and include cultural study.

 Other options include, but are not limited to, courses in: